The Art of Measuring Classroom ROI

 However, do these types of measurement really demonstrate command of the material and the ability of graduates to apply this command to the benefit of future employers?
 Some programs have developed end-of-program assessments, which are essentially used as capstone and competency exams to determine what has really been retained by students.
 There have been mixed results from such efforts, causing administrators, instructors, and employers alike to reflect on what needs to be done to improve outcomes.

 I included the simulation category because there have been recent developments on the efficacy of these tools to improve learning outcomes.
 Modern programs are shifting to courses with more student engagement and learning that requires more applied methods.
 You are seeing courses with more projects, more simulations, and more alternative learning tools.
 As a result of this effort, I have reached out to all the schools who participated in supplying syllabi back in 2012 to see what changes there have been in determining what metrics are best.
+(I will provide a post with updated results on these findings in the near future.)

 Early results from recent end-of-program assessments indicate progress on student retention and competency at program completion as a result of more applied and alternative learning methods, but continued testing needs to be completed to confirm statically validated results.